Picovoice/porcupine/lib/README.md

 reduce the total size of the library on platforms that need to support multiple ABIs (e.g. Android).

+## Windows

+Works on both x86_64 and i686 CPU architectures.

 ## Linux

 Tested on Ubuntu 16.04.